philsturgeon/phil.bike/src/content/touring-tubeless.md

 https://www.instagram.com/p/BxDFO0Wl8eO/

 I threw some more sealant in, popped the valve core back in and a CO2 reseated it nicely, which was lucky.
 Should have done it with the core out, but I had a spare anyway.
-This got me the whole way down to a Italian chocalate factory on the valley floor.
+This got me the whole way down to a Italian chocolate factory on the valley floor.
 Nom nom nom.

 The rear tyre spent the next few hours with a slow leak, and I kept pumping it back up, hoping it would sort itself out sometime.
 It did not, and I discovered something was jammed in the sidewall and stopping it from sealing.
 Pliers could not get it out, and side of bacon didn't work either, so fuck it, tube again.